datawire/reference-infrastructure-fabric/README.md

 Two other variables must be configured in `config.json` before the fabric can be provisioned.
 The first is the name of the fabric and the second is the DNS name under which the fabric will be created.

 Open `config.json` and then find the `fabric_name` field and update it with an appropriate name.
-The name will be normalized to lowercase alphanumerics only so it is strongly recommended that you pick a name that makes sense once that is done.
+The name will be normalized to lowercase alphanumeric characters only so it is strongly recommended that you pick a name that makes sense once that is done.

 Also find and update the `domain_name` field with a valid domain name that is owned and available in Amazon Route53.

 ### Create S3 bucket for Terraform and Kubernetes state storage